zautumnz/cozy/README.md

 ## 3.1 Defininig New Object Methods

-The object-methods mentioned above are implemented in Go, however it is also possible to define such methods in 100% monkey!
+The object-methods mentioned above are implemented in Go, however it is also possible to define such methods in 100% cozy!

 You can define a method via something like: